skramm/homog2d/docs/homog2d_manual.md

 ```

-You can check if it fullfilths the requirements to be a polygon (must be closed and no intersections),
+You can check if it fullfilths the requirements to be a polygon (must be closed and no intersections).
 If it is, you can get its area and its centroid point:
 ```C++
 CPolyline pl;